 Systemwide grants support growth and innovation in the system as a whole.
 Systemwide grants may be renewed to provide funding over a three-year or greater period.
 Smaller leadership grants have traditionally been used to provide continuing education and professional development opportunities to principals, curriculum coordinators, and other administrators.
 Systemwide grants are developed and administered in collaboration with the Superintendent of Schools and Office of Teaching and Learning staff.

 Research indicates that many high school students - even high-achievers - struggle with the specialized reading skills required in content level classes.
 The BHS CRI is an innovative approach to helping students develop these specialized reading skills.
-This grant will fund training for 18 BHS teacher-leaders in the areas of math, science, and special education on the integration of reading instruction with content teaching.
+This grant funds a second year of training for 18 BHS teacher-leaders in the areas of math, science, and special education on the integration of reading instruction with content teaching.
+The upcoming year's work focuses on data synthesis and evaluation.
 (A prior BEF grant funded this training for English, social studies, and world language teacher-leaders.)
 The CRI is a consortium funding effort that also involves the participation of the 21st Century Fund and the Public Schools of Brookline.
 Read more.

 District Technology Learning